TypeStrong/grunt-ts/README.md

 Check out the complete code: https://github.com/basarat/grunt-ts/blob/master/tasks/ts.ts

 Compiles all files.
 Stops on a compilation error reporting it on the console.
 Makes for easier view.

+The npm package is available here : https://npmjs.org/package/grunt-ts

 ## Documentation
 You'll need to install `grunt-ts` first: